lbenedetto/gemma4.kt/README.md

 ```

 A larger specialized binary is generated with parse overhead removed for that specific model.
-It can still run other models with normal parsing behavior.
+It can still run other models with the usual parsing overhead.

 ## Benchmarks